Kong/kubernetes-ingress-controller/docs/guides/cert-manager.md

 This guide will walk through steps to setup Kong Ingress Controller with cert-manager to automate certificate management using Let's Encrypt.
-Any ACME based CA can be used in-place of Let's Encrypt as well.
+Any ACME-based CA can be used in-place of Let's Encrypt as well.

 ## Before you begin